Asuka-Fujiwara

-Asuka-Fujiwara: Archaeological sites of Japan’s Ancient Capitals and Related Properties is a cluster of archaeological sites from in and around the late sixth- to early eighth-century capitals of Asuka and Fujiwara-kyō, Nara Prefecture, Japan.
-In 2007, twenty eight sites were submitted jointly for future inscription on the UNESCO World Heritage List under the ii, iii, iv, v, and vi criteria.
-Currently, the submission is listed on the Tentative List.
+Asuka-Fujiwara: Archaeological sites of Japan's Ancient Capitals and Related Properties is a cluster of archaeological sites from in and around the late sixth- to early eighth-century capitals of Asuka and Fujiwara-kyō, Nara Prefecture, Japan.
+In 2007, twenty-eight sites were submitted jointly for future inscription on the UNESCO World Heritage List under criteria ii, iii, iv, v, and vi.
+As of 28 January 2025, the number of component sites in the nominated property has been reduced to nineteen.
+Currently, the submission is included on the Tentative List.
+The Japanese government is aiming for inscription in 2026.

 Since 2011, the Cultural Landscape of the Asuka Hinterland has been protected as one of the Cultural Landscapes of Japan.
 An area of 60 ha is also protected within the Asuka Historical National Government Park.
 Related artefacts are housed at the Asuka Historical Museum.